The Best Places to Celebrate Durga Puja in Delhi 2024

 Try the traditional free community meal known as bhog if you are visiting the temples during the last few days of Durga Puja.
 Bhog is always vegetarian, and considered an offering to the goddess, Durga.
 It is served at lunchtime.

-If you prefer a restaurant, some of the best in Delhi for Bengali food in Durga Puja are:
+If you prefer a restaurant, some of the best in Delhi for Bengali food during Durga Puja are:

 Traditional Foods to Eat in Durga Puja